-Iraq invaded Kuwait in August 1990.
+Iraq invaded Kuwait in August 1990, declaring that Kuwait was now the 19th province of Iraq.
 The justification was an old territorial claim on the Gulf state, but the main reasons were economic.

 Iraq had built enormous debts with its neighbours, Saudi Arabia and Kuwait, during the Iran-Iraq War and one solution was to annex oil-rich Kuwait.